 Note: Before you print the pages, you can specify other print settings, such as media and halftone.
 Do not change any color management settings.

-- 1 In the Print Settings window, select the measurement instrument in the Instrument list. - 2 (Optional) If you want to make specific settings for the measurement instrument, click Settings. - 3 (Optional) If you want to make specific settings for the patch layout page when using large patches, click Patch settings.
+- 1 In the Print Settings window, select the measurement instrument in the Instrument list. - 2 (Optional) If you want to make specific settings for the measurement instrument, click Settings. - 3 Choose a patch layout in the Patch Layout list.